Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_2/signalsAndCommnication.md

 ![](image/2022-09-26-10-19-07.png)

+- Noise in the systems: external noise and circuits noise reduces the quality of the output.

 ### 2: General Digital Communication System Model

 ![](image/2022-09-26-10-20-32.png)

+- Source coding: compressing the signals
+- Error control coding: add extra bits (randoms)

 #### 2.1: Coder/Decoder (CODEC)

 ![](image/2022-09-26-10-21-53.png)

+- Sampling: signals at the particular time
+- Quantitation: reducing the binary code

 #### 2.2: Modulator/Demodulator (MODEM)

+- Made of modulator and demodulator

 ### 3: Radio Transmission

+-  Aerial dimensions are of the same order as the wavelength $\lambda$ of the signal.
+-  $\lambda = \frac{c}{f}$, for $c=3\times 10^8$ m/s in free space.

 ### 4: Modulation

+- A message information contains the control parameters of carrier signal.

 #### 4.1: The Message

+- The message can be digital, analogue or multiple.

 #### 4.2: The Carrier

+- The carrier can be a 'sin' or a 'pulse train': $$

 ## II: Amplitude Modulation